progrium/duplex/README.md

 ### Queues

 Lastly, all operations are asynchronous and queued locally in memory just like ZeroMQ.
 As such, you can start calls before connecting up any peers, or add peers and it automatically balances across them.
-In addition to bind and connect, an auto method on sockets lets you specify a lazy mechanism to connect to hosts.
-This lets you tie Duplex into service discovery systems.
+This gives you quite a bit of flexibility, but it also allows for optimizations such as intelligent batch sends.

 ### Extensibility